nrwl/nx/docs/shared/features/cache-task-results.md

 # Cache Task Results

-It's costly to rebuild and retest the same code over and over again.
-Nx has the most sophisticated and battle-tested computation caching system to make sure it never rebuilds the same code twice.
-It knows when the task you are about to run, has been executed before, so it can use the cache to restore the results of running that task.
+Rebuilding and retesting the same code repeatedly is costly.
+Nx offers a sophisticated and battle-tested computation caching system that ensures **code is never rebuilt twice**.

 If you want to learn more about the conceptual model behind Nx's caching, read [How Caching Works](/concepts/how-caching-works).

+## What gets cached?

 ## Define Cacheable Tasks